Atry/ReactToBindingHtml.scala/README.md

 render(documet.body, rootView)
 ```

 Note that `BindingReactToReact` users are recommended to neither define any React components nor use any React hooks.
 Instead, the application states can be managed by Binding.scala, and the `BindingReactToReact` React components are instantiated implicitly, when using existing React components.
-Because React virtual DOM does not support partial update provided by Binding.scala's `BindingSeq`, create your own HTML UI as `@html` literals or `html"..."` interpolations, if the overhead due to React's virtual DOM differentiation matters.
+Because React's virtual DOM does not support partial update provided by Binding.scala's `BindingSeq`, create your own HTML UI as `@html` literals or `html"..."` interpolations, if the overhead due to React's virtual DOM differentiation matters.

 ## Related tools

-These adapters works with React types defined in [Slinky](https://slinky.dev/) by default.
-Other source of React components needs to be converted to Slinky types first.
+These adapters work with React types defined in [Slinky](https://slinky.dev/) by default.
+Other sources of React components need to be converted to Slinky types first.

 - React components defined in [scalajs-react](https://github.com/japgolly/scalajs-react) can be converted into Slinky types via [toSlinky](https://slinky.dev/docs/scalajs-react-interop), in order to use them in Binding.scala apps with the help of adapters from this repository.
 - React components defined in TypeScript can be converted to Slinky types via [ScalablyTyped](https://scalablytyped.org/) with [Flavour.Slinky](https://scalablytyped.org/docs/flavour), in order to use them in Binding.scala apps with the help of adapters from this repository.